viviancreates/java-fundamentals/assessments/inventory-manager/notes.md

   - try to use an enum for game condition
   - maybe add more product types with dates, ints, etc
 # Learning
+How service stays flexible
+Dependency Injection:

+ProductService service = new ProductService(new CsvProductRepository());
+vs

+ProductService service = new ProductService(new InMemoryProductRepository());

+- Same service, different repo — so your tests stay fast and your production logic stays persistent.